Kremlin says premature to judge effect of Russian coronavirus curbs without lockdowns

 The Kremlin has said that targeted measures in certain regions were enough because Russia was better equipped to tackle the virus than earlier in the pandemic, when it imposed lockdowns nationwide.

+“Unfortunately we cannot say the situation is stable at the moment,” TASS news agency quoted her as saying.

+The Russian capital, home to nearly 13 million people, recorded 6,253 new infections on Friday.

-With 1,733,440 infections, the country of about 145 million people has the world’s fourth largest number of cases behind the United States, India and Brazil.
+With 1,733,440 infections, Russia has the world’s fourth largest number of cases behind the United States, India and Brazil.

 Authorities also reported 378 coronavirus-related deaths in the last 24 hours, pushing the official death toll to 29,887.